Omni Calculator logo

 3. You will see immediately how much N-acetylcysteine for paracetamol poisoning you should give.
 You will have it divided into particular doses.
 If you choose the intravenous route, the calculator will also count the amount of diluent to give.

-5. Input the current acetaminophen blood level and hours that have passed since the Tylenol ingestion.
-Warning: the calculator works accurately only if there was single ingestion of paracetamol.
+4. To check if the blood paracetamol concentration is dangerous, click on the "Acetaminophen toxicity" section of the calculator and input the current acetaminophen blood level and hours that have passed since the Tylenol ingestion.
+Warning: The calculator works accurately only if there is a single ingestion of paracetamol.

 Rumack Matthew nomogram (acetaminophen NAC nomogram)